- About ASTI

-In order to qualify for a CID you need to have been employed in a school on four successive fixed-term contracts and there must be a viable need for your position in the school.
-You would not qualify for a CID if you had been covering for a teacher on leave in your fourth year, but since you were only covering in the first year this does not preclude you from obtaining a CID.
+In order to qualify for a CID you need to have been employed in a school for three years and there must be a viable need for your position in the school.
+You would not qualify for a CID if you had been covering for a teacher on leave in your third year, but since you were only covering in the first year this does not preclude you from obtaining a CID.
 You should read Circular letter 0034/09 to make sure you fit the criteria and if you feel you are entitled to a CID, bring this to your principalís attention.
 Contact us on 1850-418400 to discuss your situation further.

 I have had a number of fixed-term contracts: am I entitled to a CID?

-You may be entitled to a contract of indefinite duration (CID) if: you have been employed in the same school on four successive fixed-term contracts; if you have not been covering for a teacher on an approved scheme of leave of absence in the fourth year and that was set out in writing; and, if the position remains viable.
+You may be entitled to a contract of indefinite duration (CID) if: you have been employed in the same school for three successive years; if you have not been covering for a teacher on an approved scheme of leave of absence in the third year and that was set out in writing; and, if the position remains viable.
 See Circular letter 0034/09 for the terms and conditions governing the granting of a CID.